 At the risk of throwing salespeople everywhere under the bus, I’m going to share a few stories that might change the way you think about how these professionals are compensated.

-Recently, I asked my life insurance agent for an increase in my disability insurance policy.
-(You can learn more about a disability policy here.)
+Recently, I had a client tell me that they asked their life insurance agent for an increase in their disability insurance policy.

 And it didn’t go all that well.

 Why?
 Because the life insurance agent is a salesman.

 My client’s question about increasing their disability insurance policy generated this response:

 It will be a lot of work for a small benefit.

 This response can be baffling.
 Obviously, applying for more disability insurance wouldn’t be a lot of work.
 You wouldn’t have to do much besides signing a form and supplying a check.

 And I’m not actually sure how much “work” would be required on the agent’s part, either.

 What the agent really meant was: It was more work than he was willing to do for the commission he was getting in return.